NovaNix/mist/src/routes/stories/t/2/act2.md

 It was smaller than when he first arrived, like if the forest was slowly consuming it.
 He placed down his bag, and pulled out his lantern.
 It was wrapped in cloth to stop it from squeaking.
 He unwrapped it, and lit the small flame inside.
 Its light started to illuminate the area around him.
 He held it up to the path before him.
 The trail seemed as dark as it was before, if not darker, like a light consuming void.

 He looked at the trail, and then back at the soft orange light of the village.
 The light from the village was not unlike that from his lantern.
 The fog started to roll back in.
-He looked back at the trail, and then down at his lantern.
-Slowly, he reached his other hand to the lantern, and hesitantly turned it off.
+He looked back at the trail.
+From his pocket, he pulled the notebook from before.
+He looked at its cover contemplatively, making glances back and forth between the trail and the town.
+Finally he reached his other hand to the lantern, and hesitantly turned it off.
 There was rustling at the trail.
 In the moonlight he could see that the entrance had disappeared.

 <!-- maybe consider adding line about rewrapping the lantern? -->
 He turned and slowly started to walk back to the village.